This post contains affiliate links.

 4. Visualize You Laminate Flooring in the Room by Sketching it Out or by Using a Software or App

 If you are a visual person and might make better decisions if you can see your options, then consider sketching out a plan.
-A better option is to use an application that can help you visualize how the laminate flooring will look like when laid in a certain direction.
+A better option is to use an application that can help you visualize what the laminate flooring will look like when laid in a certain direction.

 Reward flooring has a web app called Room Visualizer that will allow you to upload a picture of your room and then give you visual feedback on how the floor will look when you lay your planks in a certain direction.